remrama/lucidsub/README.md

 # lucidsub

 This is code for a project exploring positive and negative experiences around lucid dreaming.
 It involves running a content analysis on posts scraped from the [r/LucidDreaming](https://www.reddit.com/r/LucidDreaming/) subreddit.
 The content analysis is qualitative/manual, so code here is for other steps, like scraping/cleaning the data, aggregating the content analysis output, statistics, and visualizations.
+Preprint posted [here](https://doi.org/10.31234/osf.io/6ub4d).